Mayzone/auto-update/README.md

 For more commands, checkout "\h".

 ----------------------------------------------------------------------
+Update 12.
+18.2.2022

+Fixed dlc, armor, player style, glove e.g unlocker

+Fixed \namen

+Fixed identifier

+Change how pager snatcher will only work when headshoting and fixed it not working for team.

 Update 11.
 18.2.2022

 Added geolocating players in the lobby, support for more info by getting key from www.ipdata.co/ and pasteing it on line 11 in geolocator.lua.
 You can remove the notice with \automsg